-You know that feeling when you visit a new city and want to discover it all, street by street?
-Yes, it is really an exciting feeling but let`s be real, we also want to see the interesting parts of it.
+Do you know that feeling when you visit a new city and want to discover it all, street by street?
+Yes, it is an exciting feeling, but let's be real, we also want to see the fascinating parts of it.
 So we have crafted together a list of fun things to do in Bucharest.
-Also if you are planning to wander through Romania, then you should also read Fun things to do in Romania.
+Also, if you are planning to wander through Romania, then you should also read Fun things to do in Romania.

 If you're looking for an evening of relaxation, Bucharest has some great parks that are perfect just for that.

-The Cișmigiu Park (also known as The Cișmigiu Gardens) is situated near Bucharest's center, and it is an important monument for Bucharest.
-It is the largest park in the city's central area, and it spans around an artificial lake on which you can take a boat ride and see the dozens of ducks and swans swimming in the lake.
+The Cismigiu Park (also known as The Cismigiu Gardens) is situated near Bucharest's center, and it is a famous monument for Bucharest.
+It is the largest park in the city's central area, and it spans around an artificial lake where you can take a boat ride and see the dozens of ducks and swans swimming in the lake.

-Another beautiful park is Herestrău, the largest park in Bucharest.
-The Herestrau Park is surrounded by restaurants and cafes.
+Another beautiful park is Herastrau, the largest park in Bucharest.
+Herastrau Park is surrounded by restaurants and cafes.
 The city is home to several outdoor events and activities, such as jazz concerts and movie nights.
-Herestrău Park has a lake just like the Cișmigiu Gardens, on which you can take a boat ride, or you can choose a small sail, a hydro-bike, a canoe, or even try some water sports.
+Herastrau Park has a lake just like the Cismigiu Gardens, where you can take a boat ride, or you can choose a small sail, a hydro-bike, a canoe, or even try some water sports.

 The Village Museum